Meteor-Community-Packages/Meteor-CollectionFS/packages/filesystem/README.md

 ## Important Note

-The free Meteor deployment servers on *.meteor.com remove all files stored to the filesystem on each redeploy.
+Note that using this Storage Adapter on the free Meteor deployment servers on  `*.meteor.com` will cause a reset of files at every code deploy.
 You may want to have a look at the [GridFS Storage Adapter](https://github.com/CollectionFS/Meteor-CollectionFS/tree/devel/packages/gridfs) for persistent file storage.

 ## Usage